The-obsrvr/ArgStrength/pytorch-lightning/README.md

 `python inference.py --experiment=experiments/version_26-02-2022--23-03-14/ --aggregation_method=wt-var --gpus=3`

-The 'experiment' argument contains the path to the experiment folder containing te best checkpoint and the file containing the hyperparameter list.
+The 'experiment' argument contains the path to the experiment folder containing the best checkpoint and the file containing the hyperparameter list.